aerobless/theowinter.ch-2016/_posts/2015-12-03-Information-Security.md

 + One cannot draw pictures of individual quantum processes.
 + One cannot duplicate an unkown quantum state.

+####BB84 Quantum Key Distribution Protocol [^1]
+1. Alice creates a random bit 0 or 1 and then randomly selects one of two bases (rectilinear or diagonal) to transmit it in.
+   Alice then sends a single photon in the state specified to Bob, using the quantum channel.
+This process is then repeated.
+   Alice records the state, basis and time of each photon sent.

+2. Since Bob doesn't know the basis the photons were encoded in, he selects a basis at random to measure in, either rectilinear or diagonal.
+He does this for each photon, recording the time, measurement basis and result.

+3. After Bob has measured all the photons, he communicates with Alice over the public channel.
+Alice tells Bob the basis each photon was sent in, and Bob the basis each was measured in.
+Both discard the photon measurements where Bob used a different basis, which is about half on average.
+The remaining bits are used as a shared key.

+4. To check for a eavesdropper Alice and Bob now compare a certain subset of their remaining bit strings.
+If someone has gained any information about the photons polarization, this introduces errors in Bobs measurements.
+If more then a certain amount (p) bits differ Bob and Alice abort the key and try again, possibly with a different quantum channel.

 ####Photon Yield vs Transmission Distance

 Attenuation in a monomode fiber with &lambda; = 1550nm: 0.2db/km